-VCP 35 is a new clear air VCP.
+VCP 35 is the newest clear air VCP.
 The VCP space for this scanning strategy is similar to VCP 12, except that only 9 elevation angles up to 6.4 degrees are included.
 The lowest three tilts are split cut scans that use the SZ-2 range unfolding technique.
 The highest six scans use batch cuts with alternating CS and CD scans.
-While VCP 35 has the smallest cone of silence and includes the capability for one SAILS cut per volume scan, there is one drawback: The CD scans have fewer pulses per radial than VCP 32, meaning that the velocity estimates may not be as good.
+VCP 35 has the smallest cone of silence of all the clear air VCPs and includes the capability for one SAILS cut per volume scan.
 A full VCP 35 volume scan takes approximately 8 minutes to complete.

 VCP 12 is a precipitation mode VCP designed for convective weather situations.
 This scanning strategy has 14 tilts, and offers the best low level vertical sampling of the atmosphere.
 The tilts use a combination of split cuts down low, batch cuts at medium elevations, and Contiguous Doppler scans up high.
-Up to 3 SAILS tilts can be included in a single volume scan.
-A complete VCP 12 scan without SAILS tilts takes approximately 4.5 minutes.
+Up to 3 SAILS or 4 MRLE tilts can be included in a single volume scan.
+A complete VCP 12 scan without SAILS or MRLE tilts takes approximately 4.3 minutes.